Nefarious (film): Plot

-One year later, a visibly changed Martin is in a TV studio promoting a novel he wrote titled A Nefarious Plot, explaining he has written it as a warning against the reality of the demonic forces tempting all of us.
-In the discussion during the interview, Dr. James Martin concedes that he experienced a miracle as the firearm had been attempted three times while he was possessed and it did not work, as the gun when tested by forensics it functioned properly.
+One year later, a visibly changed Dr. Martin is in a TV studio promoting a novel he wrote titled A Nefarious Plot, explaining he has written it as a warning against the reality of the demonic forces tempting all of us.
+In the discussion during the interview, Dr. Martin concedes that he experienced a miracle as the firearm had been attempted three times while he was possessed and it did not work, as the gun when tested by forensics it functioned properly.
 Concluding that he is agnostic in his approach to what happened, he expressed interest in learning more about God and Christianity.
 Upon leaving the studio he encounters a homeless woman, who ominously addresses him by name and asks if Dr. Martin missed her — evidently now the possessed host of Nefarious.
-In a post-credits audio, the voice of Nefarious is heard to say in Hebrew and Latin, "You have been weighed in the balance and found wanting, but you are stupid that you do not understand.
+In a post-credits audio, the voice of Nefarious is heard to say in Aramaic and Latin, "You have been weighed in the balance and found wanting, but you are stupid that you do not understand.
 It is to be continued!"
 (Note: This is a general translation of the character's direct quote, which is: "Mene, Mene, techel upharsem.
 Autem stultus es ut non comprendias.
 Continuendum est!")

 Production

+The promotion of Deace's novel A Nefarious Plot by political commentator Glenn Beck led to a film adaptation being developed.
+Deace described the film as "as a cross between C.S.
+Lewis' The Screwtape Letters and the 1991 horror film Silence of the Lambs."

 Principal photography took place in Oklahoma City in late 2021.
 During production, filming was temporarily halted due to a crew union strike.

 Co-director Cary Solomon said the production was troubled.
 Solomon, a Catholic, said that many of the film's production issues were the results of demonic manifestations, including eight car crashes, equipment failure, electrical failure, frequent fire alarms, and faulty cameras.
 A Catholic priest was reportedly present on set while the film was shooting and performed an exorcism on the film's set during production.